What is the deadline for requesting accommodations for class?

 Is there a deadline for disability accommodations or modifications related my Housing assignment or University meal plans?

 Yes, there are priority deadlines related to these areas.
-Fall housing assignments are emailed to students by the end of May, therefore DSS should be notified of disability needs by April 1st for current/returning students and by May 1st for new students.
-Appropriate notification includes submission of the Disability Housing/Dietary Request Form AND medical documentation.
-There are other deadlines for Spring and Summer term.
 Please see the Disability-Related Housing & Dietary Requests page for more information.
 Late requests will be considered on a case-by-case basis, as space allows, but they cannot be guaranteed due to extremely high occupancy rates.

 I am approved to take exams in DSS.
 What is the deadline to schedule my exams?

-The student is responsible for contacting DSS to reserve a testing room as early as possible, giving at least two business days’ notice during the semester and at least two weeks’ notice for final exams.
+The student is responsible for contacting DSS to reserve a testing room as early as possible, giving at least three(3) business days’ notice during the semester and at least two (2) weeks’ notice for final exams.
 Please see Testing Accommodations for additional information.

 How long does it take to get an interpreter or real-time captionist for classes or campus events?